DDNeu/flaudit/README.md

 `flaudit` doesn't need any configuration file as it takes all its parameters from command line.
 One flaudit process should be used per Lustre MDT.
 You will need to set up a Changelog reader ID dedicated to `flaudit`.
-Keep in mind changelog performance impact, see: https://doc.lustre.org/lustre_manual.xhtml#lustre_changelogs
+Keep in mind changelog performance impact, see [Official Lustre Manual Changelog section](https://doc.lustre.org/lustre_manual.xhtml#lustre_changelogs)

 In this example lustre filesystem `exafs` has only one mdt `MDT0000`.